-INPUT 1: is protected by a bypass relay to the adjacent OUTPUT connector when the bypass relay option is fitted.
+On the X1202ABO used with the X1202 routers, when the bypass relay option is fitted, INPUT 1 is protected by a bypass relay to the adjacent OUTPUT 1 BNC and INPUT 12 is protected by a bypass relay to the adjacent OUTPUT 2 BNC.
+On the X1201ABO used with the X1201 routers, INPUT 1 is protected by a bypass relay to the adjacent OUTPUT 1 BNC.
 The bypass relays will activate in the event of power loss to the router and can also be activated from the front panel menu.